 Most tourists do not dress up during the Carnival.
 They prefer to walk around enjoying the costumes and elaborate masks, although some wear masks, which they have bought from the many street stands in the city.

-The Carnival of Venice 2017 will take place from 18 until 28 February.
+The Carnival of Venice 2019 will take place from 16th of February to the 5th of March.

 Click on the following link if you would like to check out the photos we took during the Venice Carnival 2009 and discover the best costumes and masks.